Apple (AAPL) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Michael Walkley from Canaccord Genuity maintained a Buy rating on Apple (AAPL), with a price target of $310.00.
+UBS analyst Timothy Arcuri maintained a Buy rating on Apple (AAPL) today and set a price target of $325.00.
 The company’s shares closed last Thursday at $293.99.

-According to TipRanks.com, Walkley is a top 100 analyst with an average return of 19.0% and a 64.8% success rate.
-Walkley covers the Technology sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, Sequans Communications S A, and Synchronoss Technologies.
+According to TipRanks.com, Arcuri is a top 25 analyst with an average return of 26.0% and a 72.0% success rate.
+Arcuri covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Skyworks Solutions, and Texas Instruments.

-Currently, the analyst consensus on Apple is a Strong Buy with an average price target of $314.36, implying an 8.4% upside from current levels.
-In a report issued on April 15, Wedbush also maintained a Buy rating on the stock with a $335.00 price target.
+Currently, the analyst consensus on Apple is a Strong Buy with an average price target of $315.07, implying an 8.7% upside from current levels.
+In a report issued on April 16, Deutsche Bank also maintained a Buy rating on the stock with a $285.00 price target.

 See today’s analyst top recommended stocks >>